isa-group/SLA4OAI-ResearchSpecification/Specification.md

 The lifecycle of any SLA agreement has two phases:

 1. The service provider designs the levels (plans) of the service, then define the **Plans** document.
 See an example at [petstore-plans.yml](./samples/petstore/petstore-plans.yml).
-2. The consumer chooses the levels (plans) he needs, then both provider and consumer agree the **SLA** document.
+2. The consumer chooses the levels (plans) he needs, then both provider and consumer agree on the **SLA** document.
 See an example at [pro-petstore-sla.yml](./samples/petstore/pro-petstore-sla.yml).

 ## 4. Samples